 Los Angeles Employment Attorney

-Our Los Angeles employment attorneys know how to navigate the laws related to harassment, discrimination, medical leave, wrongful termination, retaliation, class actions and more.
-We can protect employee rights, provide aggressive legal advocacy on your behalf, and help you hold an employer accountable in Southern California.
+Our Los Angeles employment attorneys know how to navigate the laws related to harassment, discrimination, wrongful termination, retaliation, class actions and more.
+We can protect our clients’ employee rights, provide aggressive legal advocacy on your behalf, and help you hold an employer accountable in Southern California.
 Please do not hesitate to contact us if you believe you have a case.
-Initial employment law consultations are free and confidential.
-We may be able to help you achieve justice for an employer’s wrongdoing.
+Initial consultations are free and confidential.
+We may be able to provide the legal representation you need to achieve justice for an employer’s wrongdoing.

 Employment Law Resources